nicklalone/382_sp24/02 - How do Maps Work/02 - How do Maps Work.md

         2. A screenshot of your map on google maps.
         3. A link to your map on google maps.
     2. Pages 2-6 has:
-        1. Geocache Name Plus Coordinates in 3 styles.
+        1. Geocache Name Plus Coordinates in 3 styles (easiest is just lat long decimals, degrees, and Universal Transverse Mercator coordinate system or **UTMREF**).
         2. Map of Point with label (from the app).
         3. Selfie Image of folks at the cache.
 2. Save to PDF.